viamrobotics/viam-typescript-sdk/examples/connect-app-teleop-react/README.md

 ### API Key

-Go to your organization settings and either create or copy the information for an API key listed "API Keys".
+Go to your organization settings and either create or copy the information for an API key listed under "API Keys".
 The environment variables you'll need in the next step from this are:

 ```ini
 VITE_APP_ORG_ID=yourorgid